SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Introduction

-A caveat of our optimal design is that it requires knowing the limiting empirical measure of $\sgl$ (\emph{e.g.}, the sparsity level and the distribution of its nonzero coefficients).
+The exact asymptotic characterization finally enables us to derive the fundamental limits of SLOPE in both estimation and variable selection tasks: (1) the minimum MSE that can be achieved by SLOPE; and (2) the highest possible power achievable under any given level of Type-I error.
+Moreover, we show that in both cases, the optimal $\vlambda$ sequence can be obtained by solving certain infinite-dimensional convex optimization problems, which have efficient and accurate finite-dimensional approximations.
+It is worth mentioning that a caveat of our optimal design is that it requires knowing the limiting empirical measure of $\sgl$ (\emph{e.g.}, the sparsity level and the distribution of its nonzero coefficients).
 For this reason, our results are \emph{oracle optimal}.
-It provides the first step towards more practical optimal designs that are completely blind to $\sgl$.
+However, it provides the first step towards optimal sequence designs under more realistic setting, where no or only limited information about $\sgl$ is available.